+Don't get me wrong.
+I'm not saying that 'ministry' hasn't taken place.
 In both the examples I just used, ministry can take place in the giving of the word (both the scriptural readings and the sermon if relevant), the prayers and any worship, but it doesn't mean to say it is 'ministry' taken as a whole.

 Take away the actual ministry that occurs and what you have left is merely a framework and a backdrop.
-It is nothing more than theatre and spectacle in both examples although they are of a different kind.
+It is little more than theatre and spectacle in both examples although they are of a different kind.